EU cuts euro zone growth forecasts, revises up inflation outlook

 Brussels warned headline inflation could move even higher if gas prices soared due to Russia cutting off supplies, which might lead to a further downward revision of growth.

-Risks to the outlook from a resurgence of the COVID-19 pandemic could also not be ruled out.
+Risks to the outlook from a resurgence of the COVID-19 pandemic could also not be ruled out, the Commission said.

 Despite these high risks, the Commission underlined that the euro zone was not expected to tip into a recession and the forecasts could also improve if recent declines of oil and commodity prices continued.